tisztamo/protosun/_posts/2015-06-14-rendering-with-native-templates.md

 };
 ```

 `Renderer` is an abstract 'class', the concrete rendering will be done in `DOMRenderer`.
-This will allow us to have separate implementations, for example we may later want switch to `<canvas>` based rendering.
+This will allow us to have separate implementations, for example, we may later want to switch to `<canvas>` based rendering.

 > This is a simplified observer pattern, with only one observer per subject.
 If you are interested in design patterns, you may find useful this book: [Learning JavaScript Design Patterns](http://addyosmani.com/resources/essentialjsdesignpatterns/book/)